joedolson/my-calendar/src/readme.txt

 * New filter: mcs_check_conflicts (impacts Pro only)
 * Bug fix: Fix issue causing duplication in some views.
 * Bug fix: Time format should be filtered in initial edit view.
+* Bug fix: Category relationships not retained when Group editing applied.

 = 3.0.19 =